5 Employee Engagement Metrics to Track with Surveys

 There are a variety of models of engagement available; the Perceptyx model of employee engagement is discussed in this article.
 No matter which model you use, employee engagement requires frequent monitoring, and census surveys are an effective resource for gathering actionable data.

-Now more than ever, it is important to check in with employees to understand how they are feeling, what’s working well, and what can be improved.
-(Tweet this!)
+Regular check-ins with employees reveal what's working, what's broken, and where to focus next.
 In this article, we'll examine how employee listening can help business leaders identify five of the most important engagement metrics.

-To understand employee perceptions about the pandemic and new ways of working, these are the important topics to consider for your surveys:
+To understand employee perceptions and track outcomes like turnover, satisfaction, and well-being, these are the important topics to consider for your surveys:

 1. Employee Engagement Index

-Through the COVID era and the Great Resignation, we’ve continued to see the value of employee engagement census surveys, which have provided crucial insights to reduce attrition and turnover.
+From the Great Resignation through today's evolving workplace, employee engagement census surveyshave consistently delivered insights that help reduce attrition and turnover.
 Some organizations (and indeed, some survey creators) misconstrue census surveys as laborious and obsolete.
-However, census surveys still play an important role in listening, provided that the census includes items designed to deliver insights.
+However, census surveys still play an important role in a broader listening strategy.
+While team-based pulse surveys capture real-time employee experience, census surveys provide the organizational baseline that makes pulse data meaningful, provided that the census includes items designed to deliver insights.

 For example, one item within the Perceptyx Engagement Index asks employees to rate the following statement: “I intend to keep working for the company for at least the next 12 months.”
 This is a direct, solid measure, useful for predicting not only intent, but actual attrition potential.
 By monitoring responses across multiple census and point-in-time surveys, you can form a more effective strategy for maintaining high levels of engagement.